FahrplanDatenGarten/pyhafas/README.md

 ## Background
 There's [a company called HaCon](https://hacon.de) that sells [a public transport management system called HAFAS](https://de.wikipedia.org/wiki/HAFAS).
 It is [used by companies all over Europe](https://gist.github.com/derhuerst/2b7ed83bfa5f115125a5) to serve routing and departure information for apps.
 All those endpoints are similar, with the same terms and API routes, but have slightly different options, filters and sets of enabled features.

-## License
-This project is licensed with the [European Union Public Licence (EUPL) v1.2](https://joinup.ec.europa.eu/news/understanding-eupl-v12).
-See the LICENSE file for the complete license text.

 ## Related
 - [`hafas-client`](https://github.com/public-transport/hafas-client) – JavaScript client for the HAFAS API.
 - [`public-transport-enabler`](https://github.com/schildbach/public-transport-enabler) – Unleash public transport data in your Java project.